ericgj/ing/README.md

     [ing command] [ing command options] [subcommand] [args] [subcommand options]

-But in cases where the first argument isn't an built-in ing command or options, it's simplified to
+But in cases where the first argument isn't a built-in ing command or options, it's simplified to

     [subcommand] [args] [subcommand options]